 C3.
 ICT and Web accessibility

-Law 2005-102 of 11 February 2005, in Title IV Accessibility, Chapter III-Built environment, transports and new technologies, Article 47 states that all types of on-line State communication services, whether national or local, should be accessible.
-Decree of 14 May 2009 for the implementation of Article 47 sets the dates of implementation and the standards of accessibility of State ICT and web services: by 16 May 2011 for the State and State-related communication services and 16 May 2012 for the local public services.
+Law 2005-102 of 11 February 2005, in Title IV Accessibility, Chapter III-Built environment, transports and new technologies, Article 47, states that all types of on-line State communication services, whether national or local, should be accessible.
+Decree of 14 May 2009 for the implementation of Article 47 sets the dates of implementation and the standards of accessibility of public ICT and web services: by 16 May 2011 for the State and State-related communication services and 16 May 2012 for the local public services.
 Complementary orders detail the standards of accessibility of these services.

-The standards of accessibility of State ICT and web services were updated.
-The third version, which resulted from a major updating made in 2015, was published in Decree of 29 April 2015 that was amended in 2016 and in 2017.
+The standards of accessibility of public ICT and web services were updated.
+The third version, which resulted from a major update made in 2015, was published in Decree of 29 April 2015 that was amended in 2016 and in 2017.
 The 2015 Decree made the implementation of the accessibility of public web communication compulsory: the State and the public establishments had to implement it within a two-year term and the regional authorities and depending organisations had to implement it within a three-year term.

 D. Independent living